 The recipe can still be made with pre-cooked bacon.
 But, if you want the full flavor of the bacon to come through, it's much better to start off with raw bacon cooked in the soup pot.

-I originally though though of keeping the Brussels sprouts halved in the soup.
-But, St. Patrick’s Day was only a few days away so I thought it would give a festive green color if they were pureed.
+I originally thought of keeping the Brussels sprouts halved in the soup.
+But, St. Patrick's Day was only a few days away so I thought it would give a festive green color if they were pureed.

 So I decided to run the roasted Brussels sprout soup with bacon through a blender.
 And, I'm really glad I did that because it made a thick low carb soup that was easier to eat.

 The green color was also perfect for the upcoming Irish holiday.
 Although, I'll admit that there wasn't any left when the day arrived as it was so delicious it didn't last long in the refrigerator.

 It's been unseasonably cold here in Connecticut as well.
 So the soup really hit the spot during the snowstorm we had this week that dumped about 18 inches of snow in our area.

 When the groundhog saw his shadow this year, I was bummed as I was hoping spring would come earlier.
 But, with the official start of spring only a couple days away, it's looking like the groundhog was right.